Financial Stress Leads to Symptoms of Depression, PTSD

 Once you’ve reached consensus on your financial priorities, you can begin to address the specific causes of your mental distress.

-If you need help finding a positive financial path, consider speaking with one of our certified credit counselors.
-Debt and budget counseling is always free and can go a long way toward alleviating your financial stress.
+If you need help finding a positive financial path, consider speaking with one of MMI's certified credit counselors.
+Debt and budget counseling is always free and can go a long way toward alleviating your financial stress by providing you with expert, judgment-free advice and access to helpful resources.